SELab-2/OSOC-6/backend/README.md

 Now you should be able to sync gradle and run the program.

 You should be set up now.
-If you want to run the program just run `./gradlew run bootRun`.
+If you want to run the program just run `./gradlew task build && ./gradlew taskk bootRun`.
 Your backend will be served on the base path `/api/`.

 ### Tally webhook